(C) 2013, G. Forrest Cook

 The PC's sound card mixer adjustments need to be set up.
 The sound card output level (typically the master and PCM controls) should be set once and left alone.
 Connect the transmitter's RF output to a dummy load during this process.
 An oscilloscope should be connected to the TX Signal Monitor jack and a psk31 waveform should be transmitted.
 The sound card levels should be set so that the signal on the oscilloscope is about 10% below the point of clipping (flat-topping).
 This level may vary between different programs, so be sure to monitor the sound card output with all of the software that you intend to use.
 Set the TS-430s mic input level to 50% and adjust the tx level trimmer so that the ALC meter is at the bottom of the ALC range.

 Note that the sound card's output level also controls the amount of gate drive on the PTT circuit.
 If you send too low of a level out, the IRF521 gate drive voltage may drop below the activation level and the transmitter will shut off.
-A logic-level gate MOSFET such as an IRLZ44N can be substituted for the IRF521 if a wider range of signal levels is desired.
+A logic-level gate MOSFET such as an IRLZ44N can be substituted for the IRF521 if the sound card's maximum output level is limited.

 The rx gain can be set to about 80% full and left alone.
 The rx level control is mounted on the front of the box.
 The rx level and sound card aux input level should be adjusted for a good decoding level while watching the waterfall display on Fldigi.
 Keep in mind that the signal and noise levels can vary widely depending on which band you are using, the band conditions and the transceiver filter settings.
 See the Fldigi documentation for more details on setting the levels correctly.